1. Output information

 [1] The HLE time series for Northern Ireland has been revised from 2013 to 2015 as health state prevalence data for Northern Ireland local government districts are only available from 2013.

-Linear interpolation estimates the value of function between two known values; in this case the prevalence observed at the 2011 Census and 2021 Census.
+[2] Linear interpolation is a mathematical function that estimates unknown values between two or more known values, allowing gaps in data to be populated; in this case the prevalence observed at the 2011 Census and 2021 Census.
 Further details are presented in the sections used to produce the data.

 5. Quality characteristics of the data